 In conclusion...

-Those volunteers may require certain considerations to be made for them in order for them to feel comfortable, that could include reviewing your communication methods, the range of roles you have to offer and how you market your program to new volunteers.
+Those volunteers may require certain considerations to be made for them in order for them to feel comfortable, that could include reviewing your communication methods, the range of roles you have to offer and how you market your programme to new volunteers.